 Discussion Prompt

 Workshop Exercise - Machine Learning and Code.
-Using Claude Code Web, build a small interactive project relevant to your discipline (a text analysis tool, a timeline, a quiz, a data explorer).
+Using Claude Code Web, build a complex, multi-file interactive project relevant to your discipline (a text analysis tool, a timeline, a quiz, a data explorer).
+This should be more ambitious than a single Artifact: plan on a project with several files that you develop over multiple commits, rather than one all-at-once generation.
+Provide your own materials to ground it — your own images, text, data, or other source content — so the project reflects your discipline rather than placeholder content.
 No prior coding experience is required.
+Submit a link to your GitHub repository.
+If you build something that isn’t web-based, that’s fine — the repository link is enough.
+If it is web-based, deploy it on GitHub Pages and include that link as well.
 Reflect on the experience of co-authoring code with AI and what this means for humanities pedagogy.
 (This week marks the transition from Claude Artifacts to Claude Code Web for exercises.)